 But the girls; we like chocolate.
 We like chocolate.
 A lot.

-Considering our obsession, it’s pretty surprising that chocolate oatmeal is a fairly recent addition to our breakfast menu.
+Considering our obsession, it’s pretty surprising that chocolate oats are a fairly recent addition to our breakfast menu.
 Don’t know why we never thought of it.
 I mean, it makes sense.

 So simple.
 So yum.